katherineanne/introductionto123ddesign/Introduction to 123D Design.md

 **Starting from a Sketch**

 You can start with a primitive sketch from the primitives menu.
 You can set these on any flat surface (ex.
-On the grid or on the side of an object)
+On the grid or on the side of an object).

 ![image alt text](image_5.png)